segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/voucherify/index.md

 2. Search for "Voucherify" in the Sources Catalog, select Voucherify, and click **Add Source**.
 3. On the next screen, give the Source a nickname configure any other settings.

    - The nickname is used as a label in the Segment app, and Segment creates a related schema name in your warehouse.
-The nickname can be anything, but we recommend using something that reflects the source itself and distinguishes amongst your environments (eg. SourceName_Prod, SourceName_Staging, SourceName_Dev).
+The nickname can be anything, but we recommend using something that reflects the source itself and distinguishes amongst your environments.
 4. Click **Add Source** to save your settings.
 5. Copy the Write key from the Segment UI and log in to your Voucherify account.
-6. To finish the set up, go to your Voucherify account, then go to Project Settings > Integrations > Segment.io, and enter the Write Key.
+6. To finish the set up, go to Project Settings > Integrations > Segment.io -> Connect, enter the Write Key and confirm.

 ## Stream

 > (delete after reading) Clarify the type of Segment events your integration will send.

 Voucherify uses our stream Source component to send Segment event data.
-It uses a server-side (select from `track`, `identify`, `page`, `group`) method(s) to send data to Segment.
+It uses a server-side `track` method to send data to Segment.
 These events are then available in any destination that accepts server-side events, and available in a schema in your data warehouse, so you can query using SQL.
+These events are also assigned to user accounts in the Segment Profiles (Unify).

-> (delete after reading) Clarify how your integration includes user identifiers in your event payloads, the example below is from Klaviyo:
+> (delete after reading) Clarify how your integration includes user identifiers in your event payloads:

 The default behavior is for Voucherify to pass the `userId` associated with the customer.
-There are cases in which Voucherify does not have an associated `userId`, in which case the customer will be associated with the `anonymousId`.
+There are cases in which Voucherify does not have an associated `userId`, and then the customer will be associated with the `anonymousId`.

 > (delete after reading) For each of the below sections, populate the event and properties that a customer would expect to receive in their downstream tools from your Event Source.